samholmes/yarn/README.md

+# Notice

+This project's name has been given up to [Yarn](https://github.com/yarnpkg/yarn).
+Use [Lace](https://github.com/samholmes/lace) as an alternative to this module.

 # yarn

 Yarn is a simple asynchronous routing pattern that makes it easy to write asynchrounous code in linear fashion.